Brayden Bulger injured in Hilton Head pedestrian accident, S

 NC State student Brayden Bulger hospitalized with severe injuries after Hilton Head hit-and-run

-Troopers are searching for the suspect vehicle, and no arrests have been made.
+Troopers are searching for the suspect vehicle.

 South Carolina personal injury framework